 Price: S$550 onwards

 With subsidies for pregnancy, delivery and infant care, your new addition will set you back by less than S$8,000.
-Compared to the immeasurable joy baby will bring, isn’t it really a small price to pay?
+But of course, going to a public hospital may entail a longer wait for appointments.
+Regardless of which route you choose, compared to the immeasurable joy baby will bring, isn’t it really a small price to pay?

 Before you start making these hefty but necessary expenditures, do consider how you can use different credit cards to maximise your savings and rewards with your spends.
 Cashback or rewards credit cards might be useful, as they offer savings or can be redeemed for vouchers to offset future purchases.
 Visit our site to compare credit cards in Singapore.